dieggsy/alfred-workflow-browser/README.md

 Options:

     -c        Filter by category
     -b        Filter by bundleid
     -r        Filter by readme (in progress, only currently works with line on top of readme) -a        Filter by createdby
     -w        Show all
+	--pardir  Workflow directory (optional)